INSPIRE-MIF/gp-coverage-encoding/README.md

-# gp-coverage-encoding
+# Good Practice: OGC compliant INSPIRE coverage data and service implementation

-Good Practice on OGC compliant INSPIRE Coverage data and service implementation
+This repository contains a specification for setting up INSPIRE coverage data and services aligned with OGC specifications.